CueMeet/CueFlies/docs/docs/getting-started.md

 # Getting Started

-This guide will help you get CueCal up and running on your system.
+This guide will help you get CueFlies up and running on your system.

 ## Prerequisites